Impact-Site-Verification: 7a707631-b375-49f6-a2b7-0f318d096ab6

 Water: There is almost always water along the route.
 Either at huts, wells or streams.
 However, you should definitely use a water filter.
 No matter how clear the water is, it can still contain impurities, for example from animal excrement or dead animals.
 However, you can also boil the water.

-Gas cartridge: I bought one in Chamonix in an outdoor shop.
-There are countless shops like this in Chamonix.
-If you want to be on the safe side, call them and ask if they have enough in stock.
+Gas cartridge: I bought my water filter in an outdoor shop in Chamonix.
+There are a lot of shops like this in Chamonix.
+If you want to be on the safe side, just give them a call and find out if they have enough in stock.

-Here I recommend the most important hiking equipment that I own, have tested myself and have also bought myself.
-I pay a lot of attention to the weight and quality of my equipment.
-The equipment should simply feel good on longer tours and also be light.
-I can recommend the equipment for women because my wife uses it and it is basically the same as the equipment for men.
+Here I present the most important hiking equipment that I personally own, have tested extensively and have also bought myself.
+I attach great importance to the weight, quality and price of my equipment.
+It should feel comfortable on longer tours and be light at the same time.
+I can also recommend the women's equipment as my wife uses it and it is essentially the same as the men's equipment.

-Note: Please keep in mind that the packing list is general and you will have to adapt it depending on the season and your needs!
+Attention: Please note that the hiking equipment is general and should be adapted depending on the season and individual needs!

 Advertising note: These product links are affiliate links.
 If you buy something through one of these links, I will receive a small commission without you having to pay more.
-This is for the maintenance of my blog and you support me with my project, for which I am very grateful.
+This helps me to maintain my blog and you support me in my project, for which I am very grateful.
 Thank you very much!

 Clothes